 The FDA has issued warnings.
 The agency has cautioned consumers about risks associated with compounded semaglutide, including reports of adverse events from products that were improperly formulated or contained incorrect doses.
 These warnings have primarily targeted unregulated sources rather than licensed 503B facilities.

 Manufacturer pushback is intensifying.
 Novo Nordisk (maker of Wegovy and Ozempic) and Eli Lilly (maker of Zepbound and Mounjaro) have both taken legal and regulatory action to curtail compounding of their products.
-As supply chains improve, the shortage designations may be lifted, which could force compounders to stop production.
+With both shortage designations now resolved (tirzepatide December 2024, semaglutide February 2025), routine compounded production is restricted to specific medical-exception cases at licensed pharmacies.

 Safety: Compounded vs Brand-Name